 Our proposal for a Memorial in Princes St Gardens to Conscientious Objectors and all who oppose war has been enthusiastically approved by the Transport and Environment Committee of the City of Edinburgh and a motion by Alison Johnstone MSP supporting our proposal for an Opposing War Memorial received support from all parties and from Scottish government. .
 The Memorial, which will be dedicated to conscientious objectors and all who oppose war will be situated amidst eight war memorials in a World Heritage sit that is visited by millions of people annually.

-A corwdfunder campaign for the Memorial was launched in mid October with £39,600 raised so far towards a project budget of £167,773 for casting, fabrication and installation of the peace tree sculpture and granite bench.
+We have raised £67,441 so far in donations (including in-kind donations) and grants towards a project budget of £167,773 for casting, fabrication and installation of the peace tree sculpture and granite bench.
 Of funds raised so far all but £600 is from private donations.
-We are still raising funds toward a goal of £59,000 in private donations meaning we still are looking to raise £20,000 in private donations.
+We are now focussing on seeking grant funding, but of course we still welcome any and all private donations!

 Anyone who wants to donate can do here.

 Councillors unanimously supported the proposals to be confirmed by the Planning Committee early next year. decided by officers.
 Green Cllr Chas Booth said: “I think it’s fantastic.
 It’s clearly beautiful and it encourages thought, it encourages respect for those who showed the bravery to stand up in the past to war.”

 Over 400 people signed a petition calling for the Memorial which is supported by Green Party Co-Convenor Patrick Harive MSP, Edinburgh East MP Tommy Sheppard, Lothians MSP Alison Johnstone and John Finnie MSP.